nyquist/awesome-networking/README.md

 - [Multi-Generator](https://www.nrl.navy.mil/itd/ncs/products/mgen) - Multi-Generator (MGEN) is open source software that provides the ability to perform IP network performance tests and measurements using TCP and UDP/IP traffic.

 # Network Operations
+## Network Change Management
+- [Batfish](https://github.com/batfish/batfish) - a network configuration analysis tool that can find bugs and guarantee the correctness of (planned or current) network configurations
 ## Network Automation
 - [Napalm](https://napalm-automation.net/) - Napalm is a vendor neutral, cross-platform open source project that provides a unified API to network devices
 - [netmiko](https://github.com/ktbyers/netmiko) - Multi-vendor library to simplify Paramiko SSH connections to network devices